EvanMPutnam/arduino-songs/README.md

 # Songs for playing on Arduino boards.

+## Updates: Evan Putnam
+I am working on an annoyance device that plays some songs every 1-10 minutes.
+I forked this repo to give credit to the code that exists already and the wonderful work done by Robson Couto.

 ## Usage

 Every code here should run on every arduino board without problems.
 The sketches rely solely on the tone() function from Arduino, so the sounds are all monophonic.
 On the bright side, **libraries are not required**.